mckeepa/MirrorRepos/README.md

 # user setup for start on Boot

+Use a service account "repo-code-sv"
 ```bash
 sudo useradd repo-code-sv
 sudo passwd repo-code-sv

 ```
 # add user to group

+Create a group, and add the user
 ```bash
 sudo groupadd podman-repo-mirror
 sudo usermod --append --groups podman-repo-mirror repo-code-sv